selwr/sequel/README.md

 The glossary file must end with a blank line to prevent any fields from being cut off.

+The glossary will be automatically alphabetised in the report.

 As with the font file, provided the glossary file is named 'archive_glossary.txt' and is _somewhere_ on the hard drive, it will be found.